-Topic choice affects SEO as well as shares and clicks, or simply the engagement at the article level.
+The topic choice affects SEO as well as shares and clicks, or simply the engagement at the article level.
 This requires more effort when curating and writing compared to the regular articles.
 Thus, its relevance and searchability must be emphasized.
-One way to do this is figuring out in the overall design the featured articles, for instance.
+One way to do this is figuring out in the overall web design the featured articles, for instance.

 Shareability of content, whether these are regular blogs or for link-bait purposes, is influenced by the format.
 Leverage shareability since social footprint also matters through choosing the right content type such as infographic, comprehensive guide, images, videos, statistics roundups, and tweetables.

 It should be a combination of text and visual, although again, the bots should be able to crawl the visual content too.

 - Make sure that all the important pages are set on follow, index.
 While this is the default format, it won’t hurt to check from time to time.